pkourouklidis/panoptes-wiki/Introduction.md

 # What is Panoptes?
-Panoptes is a low-code platform that helps you monitor the performance of deployed ML models.
-It does so by providing a coordination layer on top of your existing infrastructure so it can work on-prem or in the cloud provider of your choice.
+Panoptes is a low-code tool that helps data scientists safeguard the performance of deployed ML models against the various types of dataset shift.
+After the deployment of an ML model, there is no guarantee that incoming data will always follow the same statistical distribution as the data in the training set.
+Panoptes provides a way for data scientists to use the algorithm of their choice to detect dataset shift and trigger corrective actions if necessary.

-Data scientists can interact with Panoptes via Panoptes Description Language (PDL).
-Using PDL, data scientists can define how they would like their ML models to be monitored without worrying about infrastructure-specific technical details.
-More details about PDL can be found in the [syntax section](syntax).
+To alleviate the complexity of platform-specific technical details (e.g on-prem vs Google Cloud Platform), Panoptes provides a high-level view of the underlying platform used for the training, deployment, and monitoring of ML models.
+Data scientists can use Panoptes Description Language (PDL) to create a complete specification of how they would like their models to be monitored.

 # How does it work?
 To help us understand the inner workings of Panoptes, let's first look at a relatively simple set of resources being used to train ML models and serve their predictions.